-(g) Identify the most limiting protective relay setting beyond the 15-Minute Rating when developing the Mitigation Plan in advance or as soon as practicable when developing the Mitigation Plan in Real-Time; and
+(g) Identify the most limiting protective relay setting beyond the 15-Minute Rating when developing the Mitigation Plan in advance or as soon as practicable when developing the Mitigation Plan in Real-Time;

-(h) Not subject ERCOT to unacceptable risk of widespread cascading Outages.
+(h) Not subject ERCOT to unacceptable risk of widespread cascading Outages; and

+(i) Not include generation re-Dispatch.

 (3) An approved Mitigation Plan may be executed immediately, post-contingency, by the TO without instruction by ERCOT or shall be executed upon direction by ERCOT.

 (4) Restoration of any Load shed by executing the Mitigation Plan shall be coordinated with ERCOT.